Mysticial/Flops/README.md

 As of the current version, the project supports:
  - SSE2
  - AVX
- - FMA4 (AMD's flavor of the Fused-Multiply Add instruction set)
+ - FMA4* (AMD's flavor of the Fused-Multiply Add instruction set)
+ - FMA3 (Intel's flavor of the Fused-Multiply Add instruction set)

+*Note that this benchmark uses 256-bit FMA4.
+The performance of 256-bit SIMD is very slow on current AMD processors.